 If you plan to leave significant assets to your loved ones, you've likely considered the benefits of using a trust.
 But have you thought about who you want to administer that trust when you can no longer do so?

 Serving as trustee is more than an honor to be bestowed on a trusted friend or family member: It's a fiduciary responsibility that may require access to tax, investment, accounting, and legal expertise.
 Indeed, the responsibility is so great that many attorneys advise that even if you serve as your own trustee during your working years (when you are young and can maintain control over your assets in a revocable trust), it is advisable to consider naming a successor trustee in case you decide to hand over the responsibility to someone else as you age or if you become incapacitated.

-If you're nearing retirement or you no longer want total responsibility for the management of the trust, you may want to consider working with a corporate trustee such as a trust company or bank trust department.
-Working with a corporate trustee can help ensure that the trustee will make appropriate decisions after you pass away.
+If you're nearing retirement or you no longer want total responsibility for the administration of the trust, you may want to consider working with a corporate trustee such as a trust company or bank trust department.

 If you wish to take advantage of the services of a corporate trustee but still want to be involved, you could consider being co-trustees.
 Developing a working relationship with a corporate trustee provides an opportunity for the trustee to become familiar with your trust documentation, your objectives, and your beneficiaries’ needs and personalities.
 This also gives you the chance to offer guidance and input and to observe how the trustee might perform in your absence.

 "As you enter retirement and face potential health issues, you may want to consider handing over the reins to a professional or a corporate trustee who possesses the skill and experience to act on your behalf," says Andrew Hamil, head of Fidelity Personal Trust Company.
 As you weigh this decision, consider the following.